danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.11/index.md

 There is a setting in **config.xml** named **user_defined_executable_functions_config** that is set to ***_function.xml**, which means that either 1) your function config files need to end in **_function.xml** or 2) you need to redefine this property.
 {{% /notice %}}

-2. Your XML file needs to be stored in the **user_files** folder of your ClickHouse server, which for our deployment is in **/var/lib/clickhouse**.
-Run the following command to copy the function's XML config into the **user_files** folder on the ClickHouse server:
+2. Run the following command to copy the function's XML config into the **config** folder on the ClickHouse server:
     ```bash
-    docker cp my_function.xml clickhouse-server:/etc/clickhouse-server
+    docker cp get_ip_function.xml clickhouse-server:/etc/clickhouse-server
     ```

 3. At the Play UI, run the following command to have ClickHouse load your new function: